benbjohnson/sql-parser/upcoming/kite-microservice-library.md

 # Service discovery, how to find each other

 Service discovery is baked into the Kite library.
-As said earlier, It's a very fundamental foundation and is also heavily reflected via the Kite API.
-That means the Kite library enforces the users to make use of service discovery.
-To be able discovered by others they need to know your real identitiy.
+As said earlier, it's a very fundamental concept and is also heavily reflected via the Kite API.
+That means the Kite library forces the users to make use of service discovery.
+To be discovered by others they need to know your real identitiy.
 Basically you need to be authenticated.
 Authentication can be done in several ways and is defined by how Kontrol enforces it.
 It can disable it completely, might ask the user password (via the kite cli), could fetch a token and validate what the